Bookmark this page - Use keyboard short-cut: Ctrl+D - For Your Benefit

 Advisory

-Use the Google Chrome webbrowser to play the interactive crossword puzzles displayed on Indyword.com.
+Use the Google Chrome web-browser to play the interactive crossword puzzles displayed on Indyword.com.

 Specially when you are using a mobile device, like a smartphone or tablet.